cokelaer/damona/README.rst

 :Python version: Python 3.6, 3.7, 3.8
 :Source: See  `http://github.com/cokelaer/damona <https://github.com/cokelaer/damona/>`__.
 :Issues: Please fill a report on `github <https://github.com/cokelaer/damona/issues>`__
+:Platform: This is currently only available for Linux distribution with bash shell (contributions are welcome to port the tool on MacOSX and other platforms)

 Motivation
 ==========